own your own laptop and software; no computer labs

 - for any first time borrower, assign, through award packaging or other methods, the borrower’s loan to a particular lender; or

 - refuse to certify, or delay certification of, any loan based on the borrower’s selection of a particular lender or guaranty agency.

-Creative Center shall not request or accept from any lender any offer of funds to be used for private education loans, including funds for an opportunity pool loan, to students in exchange for the institution providing concessions or promises regarding providing the lender with:
+The Creative Center will not request or accept from any lender any offer of funds to be used for private education loans, including funds for an opportunity pool loan, to students in exchange for the institution providing concessions or promises regarding the following:

 - a specified number of loans made, insured, or guaranteed under Title IV;

 - a specified loan volume of such loans; or

 - a preferred lender arrangement for such loans.